 More than 70% of Black business owners indicated that they want assistance reaching more customers and growing their sales.
 In this current moment, where virtual storefronts and e-commerce are more important than ever, Mastercard will join New York City in its efforts, helping to ensure that Black entrepreneurs survive and thrive in a post-COVID economy by providing the resources they need and deserve to launch and maintain their business, as well as expand and improve their online presence.
 This includes:

-Discover and sign up for our upcoming events here.
+Discover and sign up for all of our upcoming events here.

 Supporting Black-Owned Businesses (Shop Your City: BE NYC)